 - Then cover the pot with saran wrap/foil (leaving a gap for air to escape then cover with the lid

-- Reduce the heat to low and simmer for 45 minutes (check and fold the rice nearer to the finish time.
-It should be soft and fluffy, if it still grainy add a splash of water and leave to simmer for another 5-10 minutes)
+- Reduce the heat to low and simmer for roughly 45 minutes (check and fold the rice half way through and nearer to the finish time (cover the rice back over the same way with the cling film.
+It should be soft and fluffy, if it is still grainy add some of the water/coconut that you have on standby and leave to simmer for another 5-10 minutes).

-- Discard the scotch bonnet, and pimento berries prior to serving
+- Discard the scotch bonnet, and pimento berries (if possible) prior to serving

 Notes

 - Is your rice mushy/ undercooked?
-Check out How to Fix Rice guide
+Check out my How to Fix Rice guide.

 - The beans will need to soak overnight to soften and exude a dark hue - rinse the peas several times prior to soaking.
 Overall, this may seem challenging for a novice BUT it's really not that difficult once you master the ratio of water or dried goods.
 It took me a while to do so myself namely because the women in my family used white rice which you know is processed and has no place on my blog.